perfsonar/docs/manage_security.rst

 The perfSONAR Toolkit utilizes a number of tools the help protect against attacks on the system.
 Some of these tools include:

-    * A default set of iptables and ip6tables firewall rules that only allow connections to ports required by perfSONAR tools.
+    * A default set of iptables and ip6tables (or firewalld for CentOS7) rules that only allow connections to ports required by perfSONAR tools.
     * Inclusion of the `fail2ban`_ intrusion detection system (IDS) to log suspicious activity such as brute-force SSH attacks

 None of these solutions will protect your host from all kinds of attacks so best common practices and good sense should be used when administering your host.
 In addition to tools like above it's important :doc:`update your host <manage_update>` with the latest packages and to watch the `mailing lists <http://www.perfsonar.net/about/getting-help/>`_ for important security announcements.